#1 Ranked Children’s Hospital by U.S. News & World Report

 Saida Abdi, MSW, LCSW

-Colleen Barrett, MPH
+Colleen Barrett Bixby, MPH

 Osob Issa, MSW

 Saynab Yusuf moved to the United States 13 years ago and has been living in Boston ever since, where she is currently a college student studying Human Services.
-Saynab hopes to work in the field of Public Health, and is excited to be interning here in the BCH Psychiatry Department.
+Saynab hopes to work in the field of Public Health, and is excited to be interning here in the Boston Children's Hospital Psychiatry Department.
 She enjoys volunteering and getting involved in the community as much as possible to gain knowledge and experience.